Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 ----> 1 hash((1, 2, [2, 3])) # fails because lists are mutable
 TypeError: unhashable type: 'list'
 ```

-To use a list as a key, one option is to convert it to a tuple, which can be hashed as long as its elements also can:
+**To use a list as a key, one option is to convert it to a tuple**:
 ```python=
 In [130]: d = {}
 In [131]: d[tuple([1, 2, 3])] = 5